Rixos The Palm Dubai Hotel & Suites

 A World's Leading Lifestyle Resort title from the World Travel Awards places Rixos The Palm Dubai in a globally comparative frame.
 Properties like Amangiri in Canyon Point or Badrutt's Palace in St. Moritz compete in adjacent luxury categories but with fundamentally different programming philosophies: fewer guests, less structured entertainment, more ambient luxury.
 The lifestyle resort category is its own thing, where programming volume and F&B variety are features, not compromises.

-In that specific category, the 2025 recognition puts Rixos The Palm above properties across Southeast Asia, the Mediterranean, and the Americas that entered the same classification.
-That is a meaningful credential for guests calibrating between Dubai's many high-tariff options and trying to identify which ones have received external validation in the past twelve months.
+In that specific category, the 2025 recognition gives Rixos The Palm a clear point of comparison against properties across Southeast Asia, the Mediterranean, and the Americas in the same classification.

 Know Before You Go